Home | Simulations

 As Featured In

-The primary purpose of virus cultivation in egg is: Identification and isolation of viruses in clinical samples.
-To do research on viral structure, replication, genetics and effects on host cell.
-To prepare viruses for vaccine production.
+The primary purpose of virus cultivation is to isolate and identify viruses in clinical samples; to do research on viral structure, replication, genetics and effects on host cell; to prepare viruses for vaccine production following a strict virus preparation protocol.

-• Become proficient at virus cultivation techniques consistently and accurately.
+• Become proficient at performing the viral cultivation consistently and accurately.

 Virus Cultivation In EggTheory